 Don’t get too comfortable: after a lazy breakfast and a sobering view of Osaka by day, it’s off for a culture shock on top of your existing culture shock.
 We go from always-on Osaka to sleepy Takayama in the Japan alps.

-Day 7: Take the train to the Japan Alps
+Day 7: Take the train to Takayam in the Japan Alps

 You read me right: Japan has got its very own range of alps.
 It contains three mountain ranges: Akaishi mountains, Kiso mountains, and Hida mountains.
 We’re going to the latter, to the Hida region.